FHNW-IVGI/Geoharvester/README.md

 #### Troubleshooting:

+##### Cannot start Docker from terminal

+- Error `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?` Start docker process with `sudo service docker start`

 ##### Cannot start application

 - Check that you are starting the backend from the `server` folder (not server/apps).
 Is Docker running?
 You might need to start the daemon (Ubuntu: `sudo service docker start`) or Docker Desktop (Windows)